|

 Wiltshire Regiments, The Wardrobe, in the Salisbury Cathedral Close, they have

-on their database, a Private HW Coombs, 22186,
+on their database, a Private H W Coombs, 22186,

 listed as being born in Dean, Hampshire.
 But no Walter H. Coombs.